elos/documentation/guide/2 - Data Model.md

     Let Traits: K → (Strings, Primitives)

 Here it is useful to think of the function *Traits* as a set of ordered pairs.
 As we will refer to the *Traits* of a model regularly.
 So a trait could be ('completed', Booleans) or ('created_at', Dates).
 But recall the 'Ontic' distinction.
 We have the framework of traits, but each individual record will have a different value associated with each trait.
 We call this value the records 'attribute.'
-This is implicit in our above formal definition because T is a function from Strings, a simple set, to Primitives a set of sets.
+This is implicit in our above formal definition because T is a function from Strings, a simple set, to Primitives, a set of sets.

-An individual record may then have the attribute, ('completed', True) and ('created_at', '2009-11-10 23:00:00 +0000 UTC').
-We define attributes on the set of records (recall the Ontic distinction):

     A: Traits → (P ∈ Primitives)